Written by Audrey Swanson. Reviewed by cleaning expert Sean Busch.

 The best way to eliminate stains and messes on your mattress is to prevent them in the first place.
 Your first, and absolute best, line of defense is to purchase a waterproof mattress cover.
 Make sure buy one that’s breathable.
 This will help you avoid trapping moisture underneath the cover, reducing the likelihood of mold growth.
 Bottom line -- every mattress in your home should get its own mattress protector to help keep it clean and sanitary.

 Maybe you forgot to install a waterproof mattress protector, or perhaps your kids ransacked your bedroom while you were washing your bedding.
 Whatever the reason, mattresses can sometimes get stained.
 And whether it's wine, coffee, urine, blood, or sweat, one of the best ways to clean all sorts of various mattress stains is to use a natural enzyme cleaner.
+(To learn more about enzymes and why we recommend using them, see our related article: How to Use Enzyme-Based Cleaners: A Step-by-Step Guide).

 Because this is where you sleep, natural is the way to go.
 Enzymes are proven to be natural, powerful stain eliminators, and they’re a great alternative to the chemicals you’ll find in many popular stain removal formulas.
 Puracy Natural Stain Remover is powered by six plant-based enzymes to tackle hundreds of tough stains -- our closest competitor only uses three.